awsdocs/amazon-cognito-developer-guide/doc_source/authorization-endpoint.md

 #### Examples of negative responses<a name="get-authorize-negative"></a>

 The following are examples of negative responses:
-+ If `client_id` and `redirect_uri` are valid, but the request parameters have other problems \(for example, if `response_type` is not included; if `code_challenge` is supplied but `code_challenge_method` is not supplied; or if `code_challenge_method` is not 'S256'\), the authentication server redirects the error to client's `redirect_uri`\.
++ If `client_id` and `redirect_uri` are valid, but the request parameters have other problems, the authentication server redirects the error to client's `redirect_uri`\.
+Examples of problems might be that the response doesn't include `response_type`; or that the response provides `code_challenge` but not `code_challenge_method`; or that `code_challenge_method` is not 'S256'\.

    ` HTTP 1.1 302 Found Location: https://client_redirect_uri?error=invalid_request `
-+ If the client requests 'code' or 'token' in `response_type` but does not have permission for these requests, the Amazon Cognito authorization server should return `unauthorized_client` to client's `redirect_uri`, as follows:
++ If the client requests 'code' or 'token' in `response_type` but doesn't have permission for these requests, the Amazon Cognito authorization server returns `unauthorized_client` to client's `redirect_uri`, as follows:

   `HTTP 1.1 302 Found Location: https://client_redirect_uri?error=unauthorized_client`
-+  If the client requests invalid, unknown, or malformed scope, the Amazon Cognito authorization server returns `invalid_scope` to the client's `redirect_uri`, as follows:
++  If the client requests scope that is unknown, malformed, or not valid, the Amazon Cognito authorization server returns `invalid_scope` to the client's `redirect_uri`, as follows:

   `HTTP 1.1 302 Found Location: https://client_redirect_uri?error=invalid_scope`
 + If there is any unexpected error in the server, the authentication server returns `server_error` to client's `redirect_uri`\.
-Do not display the HTTP 500 error to the end user in the browser, because this error doesn't get sent to the client\.
-The following error should return:
+Because the HTTP 500 error doesn't get sent to the client, don't display the error to the user in the browser, \.
+The following error should result:

   `HTTP 1.1 302 Found Location: https://client_redirect_uri?error=server_error`
-+ When authenticating by federating to third\-party identity providers, Cognito might experience connection issues such as the following:
++ When Amazon Cognito authenticates through federation to third\-party identity providers, Amazon Cognito might experience connection issues such as the following:
   + If a connection timeout occurs while requesting token from the identity provider, the authentication server redirects the error to the client’s `redirect_uri` as follows:

     `HTTP 1.1 302 Found Location: https://client_redirect_uri?error=invalid_request&error_description=Timeout+occurred+in+calling+IdP+token+endpoint`